Plasterboard Recycling & Disposal

 How can I use old plasterboard?

 Gypsum is a mineral that is commonly used as fertiliser and compost.
 Gypsum from plasterboard can also be used in composting products.
-Most gypsum plasterboard is suitable for composting however it should not be painted or coated.
+Most gypsum plasterboard is suitable for composting; however, it should not be painted or coated.

 Plasterboard off-cuts can be recycled to create new plasterboard.
-During the recycling process, the plasterboard is broken down and the gypsum powder is separated.
+During the recycling process, the plasterboard is broken down, and the gypsum powder is separated.
 Recycled gypsum powder is then mixed with new gypsum to create new plasterboard.

 If you have excess plasterboard, you can save it for a future project.
 Keep the plasterboard flat in a waterproof location.
 If the plasterboard becomes wet, it cannot be salvaged again once dry and will need replacing.

 HIPPO is a responsible business which conforms to the legislation and also actively pursues partnerships with waste recycling centres that share our commitment to recycling.
-You can learn more about our responsible and reliable waste disposal process here.

 No matter how much household or garden waste you need to dispose of, our range of HIPPOBAGs, Skip Hire and Man & Van services means that there’s always a convenient, cost-effective and reliable rubbish removal solution that works for you.